 The course team seeks to recruit students who can demonstrate:

-- Analytical problem solving skills, and who show the potential to develop professional, communication and business skills necessary for future industry challenges
+- Analytical problem solving skills, and the potential to develop professional, communication and business skills necessary for future industry challenges

 - Fashion industry experience

-- A motivation to succeed on the course
+- Motivation to succeed on the course and work in the fashion industry

 This might, for example, be demonstrated by: related academic or work experience; the quality of the personal statement, a strong academic or other professional reference; or a combination of these factors.